 One of the most common requests from patients is for fat transplantation into smile lines.
 It's a less invasive procedure and uses an individuals own tissue for cosmetic improvement.
 Fat injection is one of several ways to address smile lines and lip wrinkles.
 However, if smile lines are due to excess skin and muscle laxity, fat injection surgery will not replace the benefits of a facelift (removal of excess skin).
 One of the most commonly requested procedures at the Quatela Center for Plastic Surgery is to harvest fat with neck liposuction during a facelift for injection into smile lines and lips.
 For superficial wrinkles and fine lines around the mouth, one could combine fat injection with a skin resurfacing procedure.
 Skin resurfacing is the removal of the outer layer of the skin — using dermabrasion, chemicals or laser — resulting in smoother, younger-looking skin with less wrinkles such as crows feet, face lines, lines around the mouth and laugh lines.
 Skin resurfacing is one of the most popular plastic surgery procedures because often the results enhance one's natural beauty.
 Skin resurfacing results in a more youthful appearance.

-For patients who want improvement in their smile lines and area around the lips but aren't ready for plastic surgery, alternative options can be found at Q the Medical Spa at Lindsay House.
+For patients who want improvement in their smile lines and area around the lips but aren't ready for plastic surgery, alternative options are available.
 Botox and Restylane are just two of the many ways to maximize your beauty temporarily for a special event or until you are ready for plastic surgery.

 3) Do I need cheek implants or fat injections?